 All individual permit applicants for a commercial, power plant, or industrial water use permit must submit a water conservation plan at the time of permit application.
-The conservation plan shall be prepared and implemented for the pPermittee's proposed use and, at a minimum, incorporate the following mandatory components:
+The conservation plan shall be prepared and implemented for the permittee's proposed use and, at a minimum, incorporate the following mandatory components:

 a.
-An audit of the amount of water used in the Applicant's various operational processes.
-For new Permittees, an audit will not be required as a condition of permit issuance; however, such audit must be conducted within two years of permit issuance.
+An audit of the amount of water used in the applicant's various operational processes.
+For new permittees, an audit will not be required as a condition of permit issuance; however, such audit must be conducted within two years of permit issuance.

-The following measures will be required within the first year of permit issuance or audit completion if found to be cost effective in the aApplicant's audit:
+The following measures will be required within the first year of permit issuance or audit completion if found to be cost effective in the applicant's audit:

 - i.
-Implementation of a leak detection and repair program; - ii. limplementation of a recovery/recycling or other program providing for technological, procedural or programmatic improvements to the Applicant's facilities, and;

-- iii.
-Uuse of processes to decrease water consumption. - b.
+Implementation of a leak detection and repair program; - ii.
+Implementation of a recovery/recycling or other program providing for technological, procedural or programmatic improvements to the aApplicant facilities; and, - iii.
+Use of processes to decrease water consumption. - b.
 Develop and implement an employee awareness and consumer education program concerning water conservation. - c.
 Procedures and time-frames for implementation shall be included in the conservation plan.